Task Execution Agent

 is a parameterized type with request type and response type.

-method may be overridden to provide values for these variables.
+function can be used to provide values for these variables.
 The request object is provided to build the Map<String, Object>

 context.
 The default implementation uses Jackson ObjectMapper